 - demonstrating local bus operator [Blanch's] has been consulted surrounding future bus routes and to ensure bus capable infrastructure will be provided.

-- Pedestrian facilities should include links to public transport and address:
+- Pedestrian facilities should include links to public transport and address;

 - o DDA

 compliance, i.e,

 footpaths

 should be 1.8m

 wide minimum

 near retail

 facilities to

 meet

 Austroads

 guidelines for

 wheelchair

 accessibility.

-- 1.8m The standard be provided to connect to the existing footpaths at the boundaries of the site and continuous footpaths are provided to existing and planned bus stops.
+- 1.8m The standard he provided t.o connect to the existing footpaths the boundaries of the site and continuous footpaths are provided to existing and planned hus stops.

-- The proponent is proposing 1.3m provide wide footpaths on one side of the road only.
-With the increase in TfNSW density, supports footpaths on both sides of the road around mixed use and retail facilities.
+- The proponent is proposing to provide 1.3m footpaths wide on one side of the road only.
+With the increase in density, TfNSW supports footpaths both sides of the road around mixed use and retail facilities.